SmarterApp/smarterapp.github.io/_deployment/checklist/012_common_configuration.md

 WHERE segmentid = '<segment id>';
 ```
 2. Flush the redis cache
-3. Delete the currently running `tds-student-war` and `tds-config-service` pods and allow Kubernetes to recreate new pods.

 ## Configuring Universal Tools/Designated Supports/Accommodations for Specific Assessments and Segments